Early detection of breast cancer, when the tumour is still small, results in better outcomes.

-If you have any questions, please call or email our breast nurses for advice.
+If you have any questions, please call our breast nurses on 0800 BC Nurse (0800 226 8773) or email for advice.

-A new lump
+A new lump or thickening

 An inverted nipple

 If you notice a discharge from your nipple (that occurs without squeezing), show your doctor.
 It could be any colour, not just bloodstained or clear.
-Studies have shown that if there is no blood in nipple discharge, women are likely to ignore it, but the absence of blood doesn't mean that there isn't a sinister cause.
+Studies have shown that if there is no blood in a nipple discharge, women are likely to ignore it, but the absence of blood doesn't guarantee that there isn't a sinister cause.

 Dimples, puckering or dents